 “I have YNAB 3 (beta), and I cannot say enough about this budgeting software.
 IMO it is the BEST user-friendly budget software I’ve ever bought.
 It’s worth every penny.
 I think the four rules are the foundation from which to go by when starting a budget.” – Jo

 YNAB Community and Personality

-There’s much more to the YNAB website than a download button.
-The creator of the software, Jesse Mecham (@jessemecham), has developed a large set of online resources to help you.
-There’s a blog, which he personally contributes to.
-A series of Whiteboard Wednesday posts where he shares specific budgeting methods and tips.
-Very real stuff.
-Also there are support forums, live online classes, an online university, and several videos to view which will show you how the software works.
+There’s a blog to which he contributes to.
+A series of Whiteboard Wednesday posts where he shares specific budgeting methods and tips—the very real stuff.
+Also, there are support forums, live online classes, an online university, and several videos to view showing you how the software works.